Baxter International (NYSE:BAX) Issues Q2 2021 Earnings Guidance

-Baxter International (NYSE:BAX) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
-The company provided EPS guidance of 0.720-0.750 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.780.
+Baxter International (NYSE:BAX) updated its second quarter 2021 earnings guidance on Thursday.
+The company provided earnings per share (EPS) guidance of 0.720-0.750 for the period, compared to the Thomson Reuters consensus estimate of $0.780.
 The company issued revenue guidance of $3.10 billion-$3.13 billion, compared to the consensus revenue estimate of $3.06 billion.Baxter International also updated its FY 2021 guidance to 3.470-3.550 EPS.

-Baxter International (NYSE:BAX) last posted its earnings results on Wednesday, April 28th.
-The medical instruments supplier reported $0.76 EPS for the quarter, beating the Zacks’ consensus estimate of $0.64 by $0.12.
-Baxter International had a net margin of 7.90% and a return on equity of 20.81%.
-The company had revenue of $2.95 billion during the quarter, compared to analysts’ expectations of $2.89 billion.
-During the same quarter in the prior year, the company posted $0.82 earnings per share.
-Baxter International’s revenue for the quarter was up 5.1% compared to the same quarter last year.
-Research analysts anticipate that Baxter International will post 3.04 earnings per share for the current year.
+Several equities research analysts have commented on the company.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price objective on Baxter International from $94.00 to $98.00 and gave the stock a buy rating in a research report on Thursday.
+Citigroup upped their price objective on Baxter International from $94.00 to $98.00 in a research report on Friday, April 30th.
+Raymond James reduced their target price on Baxter International from $88.00 to $85.00 and set an outperform rating for the company in a research note on Friday, February 5th.
+UBS Group downgraded Baxter International from a buy rating to a neutral rating and reduced their target price for the stock from $95.00 to $85.00 in a research note on Wednesday, January 6th.
+Finally, Oppenheimer reaffirmed a buy rating on shares of Baxter International in a research note on Thursday, March 18th.
+One equities research analyst has rated the stock with a sell rating, five have given a hold rating and seven have assigned a buy rating to the company’s stock.
+Baxter International currently has a consensus rating of Hold and a consensus target price of $91.33.

-A number of equities research analysts recently commented on BAX shares.
-Credit Suisse Group decreased their target price on shares of Baxter International from $99.00 to $95.00 and set an outperform rating for the company in a research report on Friday, February 5th.
-Oppenheimer reaffirmed a buy rating on shares of Baxter International in a report on Thursday, March 18th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their price target on shares of Baxter International from $94.00 to $98.00 and gave the stock a buy rating in a report on Friday.
-Citigroup raised their price target on shares of Baxter International from $94.00 to $98.00 in a report on Friday.
-Finally, Piper Sandler raised their price target on shares of Baxter International from $80.00 to $85.00 and gave the stock an in-line rating in a report on Thursday.
-One investment analyst has rated the stock with a sell rating, five have issued a hold rating and eight have assigned a buy rating to the company’s stock.
-The company currently has a consensus rating of Buy and a consensus target price of $92.38.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, July 1st.
+Investors of record on Friday, June 4th will be paid a $0.28 dividend.
+The ex-dividend date is Thursday, June 3rd.
+This is an increase from Baxter International’s previous quarterly dividend of $0.25.
+This represents a $1.12 dividend on an annualized basis and a dividend yield of 1.29%.
+Baxter International’s payout ratio is 29.61%.

-In related news, SVP Andrew Frye sold 10,999 shares of the firm’s stock in a transaction on Monday, April 12th.
-The shares were sold at an average price of $84.79, for a total transaction of $932,605.21.
-Following the sale, the senior vice president now owns 9,041 shares in the company, valued at $766,586.39.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, Director Albert P. L. Stroucken sold 4,990 shares of the firm’s stock in a transaction on Monday, April 5th.
-The shares were sold at an average price of $84.56, for a total transaction of $421,954.40.
-Following the sale, the director now owns 36,886 shares in the company, valued at approximately $3,119,080.16.
+In related news, Director Albert P. L. Stroucken sold 4,990 shares of Baxter International stock in a transaction on Monday, April 5th.
+The stock was sold at an average price of $84.56, for a total transaction of $421,954.40.
+Following the completion of the transaction, the director now directly owns 36,886 shares of the company’s stock, valued at $3,119,080.16.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, SVP Andrew Frye sold 10,999 shares of Baxter International stock in a transaction on Monday, April 12th.
+The stock was sold at an average price of $84.79, for a total value of $932,605.21.
+Following the transaction, the senior vice president now directly owns 9,041 shares of the company’s stock, valued at $766,586.39.
 The disclosure for this sale can be found here.
-0.13% of the stock is currently owned by company insiders.
+Insiders own 0.13% of the company’s stock.

 About Baxter International